PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 The tracker can be configured to leave the ZOE-M8Q GNSS powered on continuously so it can generate geofence alarms.

-**Note: enabling geofence alerts will substantially increase the current draw and shorten battery life as the ZOE will be powered continuously.**
+**Note: enabling geofence alerts will substantially increase the current draw and shorten the battery life as the ZOE will be powered continuously.**

 E.g.
 - If you want to set a geofence around latitude 55.0 degrees north, longitude 1 degree west, with a radius of 100m.
-- You want to use a position confidence limit of 95%.
+- You want to use a position confidence level of 95%.
 - You want alarm messages to be generated when the tracker leaves the geofenced area.
 - You want to send alarm messages every 5 minutes.
 - If things are normal, you want to send a message once per day.